-The Town and Country Planning (Environmental Impact Assessment) Regulations 2011

-- 73. Given the scale of development proposed, the planning application has been screened under the provisions of the Town and Country Planning (Environmental Impact Assessment) Regulations 2011.
-The Council's formal Screening Opinion concluded that the proposal is not 'EIA development' and an Environmental Statement was not required to accompany the planning application. - 74.
-The EIA Screening undertaken by the Council became out of date following the subsequent submission of a number of further planning applications for large scale development at Lakenheath.
-The potential cumulative impacts of development needed to be considered.
+The Town and Country Planning (Environmental Impact Assessment) Regulations 2011 been screened under the provisions of the Town and Country Planning (Environmental Impact Assessment) Regulations 2011.
+The Council's formal Screening Opinion concluded that the proposal is not 'EIA development' and an Environmental Statement was not required to accompany the planning application.

+68. Given the scale of development proposed, the planning application has

+69. The EIA Screening undertaken by the Council became out of date following the subsequent submission of a number of further planning applications for large scale development at Lakenheath.
 There are no provisions in the EIA Regulations which enable the Local Planning Authority to re-screen development proposals without receiving a request to do so.
 The Council therefore requested the Secretary of State adopt an over-arching Screening Direction.
 The Secretary of State carried out a Screening Direction and considered the implications of all projects in combination.
 He confirmed the application proposals were not 'EIA Development' meaning an Environmental Statement was not required to accompany the planning application.